nasa/openmct/API.md

 - `getMetadata(domainObject)` required if `supportsMetadata` is implemented.
 Must return a valid telemetry metadata definition that includes at least one valueMetadata definition.
 - `supportsLimits(domainObject)` optional.
 Implement and return `true` for domain objects that you want to provide a limit evaluator for.
 - `getLimitEvaluator(domainObject)` required if `supportsLimits` is implemented.
 Must return a valid LimitEvaluator for a given domain object.
+- `getLimits(domainObject, options)` optional.
+Return an object with a `limits()` method that resolves to limit definitions for display components that render limit lines or limit columns.

 Telemetry providers are registered by calling `openmct.telemetry.addProvider(provider)`, e.g.